MicrosoftDocs/ATADocs/ATADocs/install-ata-step6.md

     -   SourceName = The Windows event provider name

     -   TimeGenerated = the timestamp of the actual event (make sure it’s not the timestamp of the arrival to the SIEM or when it’s sent to ATA).
-The format should match yyyyMMddHHmmss.FFFFFF, preferably  in milliseconds accuracy, this is very important.
+The format should match yyyyMMddHHmmss.FFFFFF, preferably  in milliseconds accuracy, this is important.

     -   ComputerName = the source host name